yan4ikyt/webhack/README.md

-This programm needs for hack others camers CCTV in world
+This programm needs for hack others camers CCTV in world (hello overbafed1! xD)

 For setup you need to write this commands in termux :